billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

     }
 ```

-If we spin up a simple static site with code such as the below: (_No, seriously, this is ALL the code
+If you spin up a simple static site with code such as the below: (_This is ALL the code you need to
-you need to write a web server with ASP.NET Core 6!_)
+write a web server with ASP.NET Core 6!_)

 ```csharp
 var builder = WebApplication.CreateBuilder(args);